bartlomiejwyszecki/shopping-cart/README.md

 ## Installation

 To install this application, you have to:
--Download zip or clone repository,
+1. Download zip or clone repository,
--Navigate to folder with application in your terminal, -Write command in terminal
+2. Navigate to folder with application in your terminal,
+3. Write command in terminal
 ```
 npm install
 ```
--and then
+and then
 ```
 ng build --prod
 ```
--and then
+and then
 ```
-npm start
+node server.js
 ```
-Your project will be running on localhost:4200
+Your project will be running on localhost:4001